 Working and claiming benefit

-Working and claiming fraud usually involves claimants who are usually in receipt of Housing Benefit/Council Tax Reduction and not declaring all or part of their wages or other jobs.
+Working and claiming fraud usually involves claimants who are in receipt of Housing Benefit/Council Tax Reduction.
+Claimants do not declare all or part of their wages or other jobs.

 Non-disclosure of property/capital

 This fraud is where a claimant fails to declare savings/capital, or the ownership of another property/land elsewhere.

 This is where the claimant fails to declare all of their income.
 They do this knowing that non-declaration will increase their benefit award.
 An example is a private pension.

 Non-disclosure of partner (living together as husband and wife)